adobe/aem-core-cif-components/extensions/experience-platform-connector/README.md

 # Experience Platform Connector

-This is a Javascript library collects Storefront events and forwards them to AEP.
+This Javascript library collects Storefront events and forwards them to AEP.

 It exports the `useEventsCollector` React hook which subscribes to all storefront events.
 This hook requires the Peregrine user context.
 So it must be used in a React component that is wrapped inside that context.